mariekwo/mariekwo.github.io/projects/TBD.md

 summary: "I haven't done many projects."
 ---

-I'm realizing that I don't have a list at hand or in my head of thing s I've done.
+I'm realizing that I don't have a list at hand or in my head of things I've done.
 This semester I will be doing a couple large coding projects which will be great to include here.